 Current and former employees of LPLIH and its subsidiaries that held stock options under the 2005 Option Plans that were scheduled to expire in 2009 or 2010 (the "Expiring Options") were able to make a one-time election to participate in the Deferred Compensation Plan.
 Participants elected to cancel their Expiring Options and receive stock units held in an account under the Deferred Compensation Plan.
 Each stock unit is a bookkeeping entry of which one stock unit is the economic equivalent of one share of our common stock.
 The Administrator created an account on each participant's behalf to which the participant's initial balance was credited, which will then be converted into stock units.
-A participant's initial balance was an amount equal to the fair market value on December 31, 2008 of the shares underlying the stock options the participant elected to defer, less the aggregate exercise price of these options.
-The initial number of stock units in a participant's account equals his or her initial balance divided by the fair market value of a share of our common stock on December 31, 2008.
+A participant's initial balance was an amount equal to the fair market value on December 31, 2008 of the shares underlying the stock options the divided by the fair market value of a share of our common stock.
+On December 31, 2008.